julenmendieta/SparseDataModelling/extraInformation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*startCoord: is the starting coordinates of the region stored in the file
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*EndCoord: is the coordinate of the beginning of the last bin included in the matrix.
 I. E.: If the resolution is 5 kb, and EndCoord is 15000, the matrix would include the bin that goes from 15000 to 19999 (15000 + 4999)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*resolution: is the resolution of the matrix in bp

+- "misc" folder contains the Notebooks workflow image displayed in the Readme file.

 - "models" folder contains two levels of subfolders.
 The first one stating the cell ID, and the second one the ID of the region defined in the .models file.
 Inside ...models/cellID/regionID/ we will find its correspondent ".TADdynDict" or ".models" file.
 Naming format:
 [cellID]_[regionID]_C[distanceCutoff]L[lowfreq]U[upfreq]M[maxdist]Res[resolution].[TADdynDict/models]